databrew/portfoliodash/README.md

 - Extract the tables: `psql -d portfolio -f as_portfolio\ \(with\ data\).sql`
 - Go back up a level: `cd ..`
 - Open a psql session in portfolio db: `psql portfolio`
-- Set the search path for the schema: `SET search_path TO portfolio;`
-- Confirm that the tables are there: `\dt` should return:
+- Confirm that the tables are there: `\dt portfolio.*` should return:
 ```
              List of relations
   Schema   |     Name     | Type  |  Owner